 Recently I had lunch with a friend of mine who’s considering joining an early stage startup for the first time in their career.
-They asked me what were the top five lessons I’d learned working at startups for the last five years.
-I hadn’t given this much thought until then, but I was surprised by how easy I found it to prioritize the top five among over a couple dozen or so “lessons” I’ve learned.
+They asked me to list the top five lessons I’d learned working at startups in the last five years.
+I hadn’t given this much thought until then but was surprised by how easy I found it to prioritize the top five among over a couple dozen or so “lessons” I’ve learned.
 I believe some of these are also applicable outside the context of early stage startups.

 1. Momentum Rules Everything

 Easily the most important lesson I learned is that momentum can prove to be the remedy that cures nearly all ills.

 Or as a friend put it “winning feels good”.